RyannKim327/FlaskProject/ReadMe.md

 con.commit() # This is to save as file
 ```

 > With the help of these code, with comments, you can see now the use of different functions as basics.
-The `.execute()` is a useful function, for you to communicate with your
+The `.execute()` is a useful function, for you to communicate with your SQLite file.
+For more details about [SQL Queries Basics kindly follow ths link](https://github.com/RyannKim327/SQL-Samples).